 - What are the legal ramifications associated with each type of entity?

 - Do I need an Operating Agreement or Bylaws?

 - Does my business need to enter into any other kind of agreements?

 - How do I keep my limited liability intact?

 - What situations should I protect against?

-We have the knowledge and experience to guide you towards the most appropriate structure for your business.
-When you call us, our goal is to answer these and other questions for you and guide you through the process.
-There is no such thing as a one-size-fits-all solution when it comes to business formation: we work closely with business owners to understand their business and its goals and find a solution that will best help the business succeed.
+I have the knowledge and experience to guide you towards the most appropriate structure for your business.
+When you call me, my goal is to answer these and other questions for you and guide you through the process.
+There is no such thing as a one-size-fits-all solution when it comes to business formation: I work closely with business owners to understand their business and its goals and find a solution that will best help the business succeed.